jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

 ####Start/Stop Tabbed Frames
 * `.startTabbedFrame(name)`
 * `.stopTabbedFrame()`
-    Used to start & stop the main *TabbedFrame*
+    Used to start & stop the a *TabbedFrame*, with the specified name.
 * `.startTab(name)`
 * `.stopTab()`
     Used to start and stop each of the tabs in the *TabbedFrame*.
+    The title for the tab will be the specified *name*.

 ####Set TabbedFrame
 * `.setTabbedFrameTabExpand(title, expand=True)`
     By default, the tabs take up the minimum amount of space necessary.